patelharsh21/200-days/README.md

 ## Day 97
 - solved 2 questions in leetcode contest
 ## Day 98
-- learned to integrate chatGPT in rasa
+- worked to integrate chatGPT in rasa
+## Day 98
+- worked to fetch data through api
+-